 If by a classic Remarketing campaign you can only display banners of text ads to those whom have visited your website, but have not purchased anything, Dynamic Remarketing helps you include in those banners or text ads specific images or messages, depending on the products the user has seen on your website, without purchasing them.
 Thus, the message becomes much more targeted, more relevant, and this helps increase the chances of the followed user to return to the website and purchase.

-The creatives from a Dynamic Remarketing campaign are configred based on pre-set models available in Google AdWords and they look as following:
+The creatives from a Dynamic Remarketing campaign are configred based on pre-set models available in Google Ads and they look as following:

-3. Tracking the value of the transactions directly in Google AdWords
+3. Tracking the value of the transactions directly in Google Ads

 By tracking the value of the transactions you can make efficient decisions regarding optimizations on a campaign or even keyword or ad level.
 Thus, even if it is necessary to pay more per click for a keyword and you have a higher cost per acquisition, the value of the transactions coming from this word could justify keeping it and activating more aggressive bidding strategies.
 If this keyword brings you more clients that buy more products or more expensive products, there is no reason to eliminate it from the campaign, but more likely the opposite.
 You could optimize in order to attract more traffic from the source and also increasing the profitability of the campaigns.

-4. Structuring and segmenting the Google AdWords Search campaigns
+4. Structuring and segmenting the Google Ads Search campaigns

 » Best Sellers: People interested in the newest appearances, in the “trending” books.
 Example of a campaign: Colouring Books for adults (Secret Garden), Outlander, Game of Thrones.